mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 ### State Establishment

-A PLUS-aware on-path device that forwards a packet with a PLUS Basic Header and does not have state for that 5-tuple plus CAT flow yet moves that flow to the uniflow state.
-It will move the flow back to zero state after not seeing a packet on the same flow in the same direction with the same CAT within a timeout interval TO_IDLE.
-Otherwise, it stays in uniflow state as long as it only observes packets in that direction (the a->b direction in {{fig-states}}).
+On the first packet with a PLUS header forwarded by an on-path device for a given 5-tuple plus CAT, the device moves that flow from the zero state to the uniflow state.
+The device retuens the flow to zero state after not seeing a packet on the same flow in the same direction with the same CAT within a timeout interval TO_IDLE.
+Otherwise, it stays in uniflow state and continues forwarding packets, as long as it only observes packets in the same direction as the initial packet. (the a->b direction in {{fig-states}}).

-A PLUS-aware on-path device forwarding a packet with a PLUS Basic Header with a matching 5-tuple and CAT as a flow in the uniflow state, but in the opposite direction (the b->a direction in {{fig-states}}), moves that flow to the associating state.
-It stores the PSN of the packet that caused this transition, and waits for a packet in the a->b direction containing a PSE indicating that that packet has been received.
-When it sees that packet, it transitions the flow to associated state.
+A PLUS-aware on-path device forwarding a packet with a PLUS header with a reversed 5-tuple and identical CAT (the b->a direction in {{fig-states}}) to a flow in the uniflow state, moves that flow to the associating state.
+It then waits to see a packet with a PSE in the a->b direction equal to the PSN on the first reverse packet; on receipt of this packet, the device moves the flow to associated state.
 Otherwise, it drops state after a timeout interval TO_IDLE.

 Once a flow has moved to the associated state, it will remain in that state for a timeout interval TO_ASSOCIATED.
-The on-path device forwards any packet with a PLUS Basic Header in either direction for this flow.
+The on-path device forwards any packet with a PLUS header in either direction for this flow.
 It resets the TO_ASSOCIATED timer for every packet it forwards in this state.

-### Bidirectional Stop Signaling
+### Bidirectional Stop Signaling {#twostop}

 A PLUS-aware on-path device forwarding a packet for a flow in the associated state with an S flag set moves that flow to stop-wait state.
 It stores the